data2graph2ai/demo_country_graph/Readme.md

 We use a **country borders graph** and **CIA World Factbook** text as a case study, but the pattern applies to any domain where you have:

 - Text → encoded by an LLM / sentence encoder
-- Structure → encoded as a graph with edges between entities
+- Structure → encoded as pre-final vectors from GNN Link Prediction model graph
 - A need to see how **LLM-only** vs **LLM+GNN** change the “map” of similarities between items

 ### Case study: countries as a graph